Chefchaouen in Spring: Why March to May Is the Perfect Window

 Summer in Chefchaouen is fine.
 It's hot, crowded, and photogenic in a washed-out way.
 Winter is quiet but cold and occasionally wet.
 Shoulder seasons — September and October — work too, but the walls are faded and the landscape is dry.

 Spring is the move.
 The blues are fresh.
 The mountains are green.
 The crowds haven't arrived.
 And the goat cheese is at its best.
-That last point shouldn't be underestimated.
+Don't underestimate that last point.